kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 You can access the images [here](https://www.opengeodata.nrw.de/produkte/geobasis/lusat/akt/dop/dop_jp2_f10/).

-### Annual solar energy yield
+### Annual radiant exposure

-In order to estimate the amount of energy a roof covered by solar panels generates, we will use the solar energy yield (in German: *Solarkataster*) bitmaps.
+In order to estimate the amount of energy a roof covered by solar panels generates, we will use the **radiant exposure** bitmaps (in German: *Solarkataster*).
+Radiant exposure is the radiant energy received by a surface per unit area ($J/m^2$ in SI units).

 Every pixel of this bitmap contains the expected annual energy yield in $\frac{kWh}{m^2}$.
-The values were estimated using solar radiation and weather data provided by the German Weather Service combined with digital surface models for considering obstacles like trees or higher buildings which reduce the solar yield by casting shadows.
+The values were estimated by the German Weather Service using solar radiation and weather data combined with digital surface models for taking account obstacles like trees or higher buildings which reduce the solar yield by casting shadows.
 More details on how those maps are created can be found in [1].

-The image below shows aerial image data overlayed with energy yield data.
+The image below shows aerial image data overlayed with radiant exposure data.
 Dark red areas indicate high energy yield where white areas indicate low solar returns.

 ![solar-yield](solar-yield-example.jpg)